prof-rossetti/internet-technologies/exercises/express-app/checkpoints/7-flash.md

 ```

-This code will make use of the flash messaging capabilities of the packages we installed, and display the messages as dismissable alerts.
+This code will make use of the flash messaging capabilities of the packages we installed, and display the messages as dismissible alerts.

 Restart the server as necessary, preview the app in the browser, and fill out the stocks form to see the flash messaging capabilities.